 Making your way to Google‘s top-ranking pages is not a cakewalk.
 You need to use the right strategies and acquire the right backlinks.
 But did you know that featured snippets can help you achieve a ranking in Google?

 All you need to do is optimize your content.
-Featured snippets provide answers to the search queries by pulling relevant content from the top-ranking pages.
+Featured snippets answer the search queries by pulling relevant content from the top-ranking pages.

-A featured snippet normally shows up as a block that contains the exact answer to your query.
-It is right above the first organic search results; it’s called the ‘position 0’ in search.
+A featured snippet normally appears as a block containing the exact answer to your query.
+It is right above the first organic search results, called the ‘position 0’ in search.

-The featured snippet could be an image, source page title, or a source page URL.
+The featured snippet could be an image, a source page title, or a source page URL.
 Featured snippets are attention-grabbing when they include images.
 The results from the featured snippets vary depending on the query or industry type.
-Some reports indicate a 10% increase in website traffic and a 6% increase in click-through-rates.
+Some reports indicate a 10% increase in click-through rates and a 6% increase in click-through rates.